splunk/splunk-gcp-functions/Examples/Troubleshooting.md

 **My metrics has a gap between groups of metrics in Splunk**

 This is normally caused by the Metrics Schedule and the Interval setting (TIME_INTERVAL) for the Metrics functions not being the same.
 For example, the schedule is 10mins whereas the metrics interval is 5.
 The TIME_INTERVAL setting should match that of the Schedule period.
-If the settings are the same, then examine the function log and search for errors - if you see function timeouts or memory limit exceeded, this indicates that you need to increase the memory allocated to the function and function timeout.
+If the settings are the same, then examine the function log and search for errors - if you see function timeouts or memory limit exceeded, this indicates that you need to increase the memory allocated to the function and function timeout (usually due to a large number of metrics being requested).
 Alternatively, reduce the time interval, and the number of metrics for the function (for example, split the list over more than one function).

 **I have no metrics arriving in Splunk**